pypy/pypy/pypy/doc/contributing.rst

 ---------------

-PyPy development is based a typical fork/pull request based workflow, centered around Mercurial (hg).
-If you have not used this workflow before, a good can be found here:
+PyPy development is based a typical fork/pull request based workflow, centered around Mercurial (hg), hosted on Bitbucket.
+If you have not used this workflow before, a good introduction can be found here:

     https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow